 When his youngest son, Raymond, joined the company it became, “Serenus Johnson and Son.”
 The company continued to expand into different types of construction and to other communities.

 Serenus decided it was time to retire in 1962.
 Raymond continued to operate the business successfully until he retired in 1996.
-Tom Johnson served as President until 2014 and retired as Vice President in 2018.
+Tom Johnson served as President until 2014 and retired as CEO in 2018.
 Bill Woolwine, Jr. has served as the President of Serenus Johnson since October 2014.

 The company is now Serenus Johnson Construction, a name that reflects its founder’s belief in honesty, hard work, and quality.
 Serenus would be pleased.

 At the age of 17, Serenus Johnson emigrated from Finland to the United States in 1912, following the footsteps of his sister and five brothers who preceded him to America.
 Soon after his arrival he joined his brothers working on the freighters that sailed the Great Lakes.